mdenby/DevOpsInsights/risk_cd.md

 export BUILD_PREFIX="master"
 export LOGICAL_ENV_NAME="Production"
 ```
+Or set the environment variables in the **Environment Properties** menu.

+(Image 02 Deploy Job Env Var)

-When your deployment job ends, the pipeline would publish a message to {{site.data.keyword.DRA_short}} that the specified build and app was deployed to an environment.
+When your deployment job ends, the pipeline will publish a message to {{site.data.keyword.DRA_short}} that the specified build and app was deployed to an environment.
+The deployment record can be seen in {{site.data.keyword.DRA_short}} by clicking **Deployment Frequency** in the menu.

 ## Test job environment variables